-The same goes for brands – consumers personify brands, giving them meaning and establishing relationships with them based on what they stand for, and what kind of emotions they inspire.
+The same goes for brands as consumers personify brands, giving them meaning and establishing relationships with them based on what they stand for, and what kind of emotions they inspire.

-Your brand’s personality affects the way consumers connect to it, as well as influences the meaning they assign to it.
-Your brand’s personality can be classified as an archetype.
+Your brand’s personality affects the way consumers connect to it and influences the meaning they assign to it.
+Hence, your brand’s personality can be classified as an archetype.

 Once you’ve determined the archetype that corresponds with your brand, you’ll have to decide which color best represents its attributes.

-Color meanings and perceptions also vary with age, gender, race social class, and religion.
-The psychographics and demographics in the culture of the market that your brand serves should be a major consideration when selecting a color.
+Color meanings and perceptions also vary with age, gender, race, social class, and religion.
+The psychographics and demographics of the market your brand serves should be a major consideration when selecting a color.